DCATALANO91/pelican/content/articles/webscraper.md

     print()
 ```

-Now, we should get out that looks something like this:
+Now, we should get output that looks something like this:

 Director, Hardware Engineering Manager
 New York